S2-group/template-replication-package/README.md

 Usually, replication packages should include:
-* a [src](src/) folder, containing the entirety ofnthe source code used in the study,
+* a [src](src/) folder, containing the entirety of the source code used in the study,
 * a [data](data/) folder, containing the raw, intermediate, and final data of the study
 * if needed, a [documentation](documentation/) folder, where additional information w.r.t. this README is provided.

-In addition, the replication can include additional data / results (in form of raw data, tables, and/or diagrams) which were not included in the study manuscript.
+In addition, the replication package can include additional data/results (in form of raw data, tables, and/or diagrams) which were not included in the study manuscript.